 Some people have already cracked this code, like Marc Jacobs.
 Others, like Yellow Pages, still have some homework to do.
-So how can you tell which edits will ruin your code and which ones will still allow it to be scanned?
-The question you should be asking is “what can’t I edit?”
+So how can you tell which edits will ruin your code and which will still allow it to be scanned?
+You should ask yourself, “what can’t I edit?”

-Now, when a smartphone or scanner reads a QR code, each byte is determined to be either completely readable or completely un-readable.
-That means that if you change one single module (e.g. turning a black square into a white square), the entire byte containing that module is rendered un-readable.
-At first, that sounds like a bad thing, but it actually makes things a lot easier.
-More on that in a second.
+When a smartphone or scanner reads a QR code, each byte is determined to be either wholly readable or unreadable.
+That means that if you change one single module (e.g., turning a black square into a white square), the entire byte containing that module is rendered unreadable.
+At first, that sounds like a bad thing, but it makes things much more manageable—more on that in a second.

-In the Marc Jacobs code I linked to earlier, there was a sketch of a small girl covering part of the code.
-In spite of the fact that some of the code is covered up, it is still fully scan-able.
+In the Marc Jacobs code, I linked to earlier, there was a sketch of a small girl covering part of the code.
+Although some of the code is covered, it is still fully scannable.
 This is because of the Reed Solomon error correction method.
-Basically, all QR codes are created with built-in error correction algorithms that allow them to be scanned even if a few bytes are missing/covered/replaced by a picture of your cat.
+All QR codes are created with built-in error correction algorithms that allow them to be scanned even if a few bytes are missing/covered/replaced by a picture of your cat.
 The larger the version, the more bytes you can edit.

-The table will give you a letter that represents the level of error-correction contained in your code.
+The table will give you a letter representing the error correction level in your code.
 Here’s what these letters mean: